maheriya/DockerNGC-TF-TRT/README.md

         --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw"     \
         --volume="/home/${USER}:/home/${USER}"          \
         --volume="/IMAGESETS:/IMAGESETS"                \
-        --volume="/notebooks:/tf/notebooks"             \
         --ipc=host                                      \
         --user ${uid}:${uid}                            \
         ngc-gpu/tf-trt:py2
 ```

 Why Run it like that?
 Well, here is a list of advantages:
 - With --volume option, you can access all those directories as you would from non-container access including user permissions.
+For example, I have mapped `/home/${USER}` and `/IMAGESETS` directories that I need to access from within the container.
 - The user id will match the regular user id.
 For example, my user id is 'maheriya' on my Linux work station.
 I retain my home directory even within the container.
 - Retain sudo access (if normal user had sudo access).
 - the --shm-size and --ulimit line removes certain restrictions that are enabled on certain systems